Why Do Developers Write Bad Code?

 The choice-supportive bias tells us that when we make a choice we tend to feel positive about it even if it has flaws.
 It implies that when we choose a particular design we fail to see its weaknesses or downplay them because we chose that design.

 The more cognitive load and decision-making we are tasked with, the greater the likelihood of us being affected by the choice-supportive bias.
-So activities like coding are particular susceptible.
+So activities like coding are particularly susceptible.

 We need to be careful that we aren’t seeing our designs through rose-tinted glasses by seeking out the opinions of others and through code reviews and pair-programming.

 Priming is an unconscious memory effect in which exposure to one stimulus influences our response to another stimulus.
-If a person reads a list of words that includes the word ‘computer’, and is later asked to state a word that begins with ‘com…’, the probability that he or she will answer ‘computer’ is greater than if they’re not primed.
+If a person reads a list of words that include the word ‘computer’ and is later asked to state a word that begins with ‘com…’, the probability that he or she will answer ‘computer’ is greater than if they’re not primed.